peterpeterparker/sns/README.md

 | Trax                    | [Trax.yaml](sns_init/Trax.yaml)                | [GitHub](https://github.com/onlyontrax/TraxDAO/blob/main/sns/sns_init.yaml)                     |
 | WaterNeuron             | [WaterNeuron.yaml](sns_init/WaterNeuron.yaml)  | [GitHub](https://github.com/WaterNeuron/WaterNeuron/blob/main/water_neuron_wtn_sns_init.yaml)   |

+## Not Listed

+The SNS DAOs that were adopted with earlier versions of the tooling have SNS.yaml files that are either incompatible with the current tooling or too divergent.
+That is why they are not listed.

+- BOOM DAO
+- Catalyze
+- DecideAI DAO
+- Dragginz
+- Hot or Not
+- ICGhost
+- ICX
+- Kinic
+- OpenChat

 ## Unknown

 A few SNS DAOs are not listed as their SNS.yaml files do not seem to have been shared.
 If you have that information, PR welcome!